 North West Shelf Gas is an agency established by the North West Shelf (NWS) Project to market pipeline gas to customers in Western Australia and liquefied natural gas (LNG) to major industrial customers around the world.

-Representing an investment of more than A$33.5 billion, the Woodside-operated NWS Project facilities constitute Australia’s largest oil and gas resource development and currently account for more than one third of Australia's oil and gas production.
+Representing an investment of more than A$34 billion, the Woodside-operated NWS Project facilities constitute Australia’s largest oil and gas resource development.

-Since 1984 the NWS Project has been Western Australia's largest producer of pipeline gas, providing energy that has fuelled the State's commercial and industrial developments.
+Upon commencing production in 1984 the NWS Project became Western Australia's largest producer of pipeline gas, providing energy that fuelled the State's commercial and industrial developments.

 In 2014 the North West Shelf Project recognised 30 years of domestic gas production.